schlitzered/pep3143daemon/doc/source/intro.rst

 Differences
 -----------

-pep3143daemon mostly sticks to the PEP but does not implement some details that seem to be misguided.
+pep3143daemon mostly sticks to the PEP, but does not implement some details that seem to be wrong.
 The main difference is the DaemonContext.close() method.

 The close method of DeamonContext is implemented as a dummy method.